zuchsalim/My_first-trial/README.md

 # My_first-trial
-happy to start projects on git.r studio project.
+happy to start new projects in github.r studio project.